Omaha North High School: 20th century

+21st century

 In the early 2000s, North shifted its magnet focus to specialize in the fields of science, engineering and technology.
 To complement this focus, in 2010 a new four-story, 32,092-square foot addition was dedicated at North.
-It consists of science, media technology, and engineering classrooms and lab space, as well as a wrestling practice room in the basement.
+It consists of science, media technology, and engineering classrooms and lab space, and a wrestling practice room in the basement.
 Students taking classes in North's engineering program helped design the new building, working with RDG Planning & Design to present and finish the plans.
 With this building, North became the first school in Nebraska to be certified under the Leadership in Energy and Environmental Design (LEED) for Schools, earning a Silver certification.
 Vrana Construction was the general contractor.
+Longtime principal Gene R. Haynes, who held the position since 2001 and had been an employee of the Omaha Public Schools for over fifty years, announced his retirement at the end of the 2019–2020 school year.

 North is the only public high school in Omaha that does not have a stadium, and presently only has a football and soccer practice field and track with a small section of bleachers on the school grounds that is insufficient to accommodate the crowds that appear for many athletic events.
 To this end, North sometimes shares nearby Omaha Northwest High School's Kinnick Stadium, especially for "home" football games.
-In 2014, Principal Gene R. Haynes announced future plans to privately finance a 5,000–6,000-seat stadium to be built in the neighborhood around North High, with an expected cost of $8–$12 million.
+In 2014, Haynes announced future plans to privately finance a 5,000 to 6,000-seat stadium to be built in the neighborhood around North High, with an expected cost of $8–$12 million.
 A local city councilman said the project would be "an important symbol of progress in North Omaha."

-Longtime principal Gene R. Haynes, who held the position since 2001 and had been an employee of the Omaha Public Schools for over fifty years, announced his retirement at the end of the 2019–2020 school year.
+In April 2025, Omaha mayor Jean Stothert and other city officials announced that private donations and a $2 million grant from the Nebraska Department of Economic Development would fund the reconstruction of the existing Butler-Gast YMCA and the construction of an adjacent football stadium for the high school.
+The stadium will be located across the street from the school on the east side of North 36th Street, with the new Butler-Gast YMCA building remaining on its former lot and relocating to its east side, bordering North 34th and Ames Avenues.
+The project timeline involves the YMCA closing in the fall of 2025 for demolition, with construction on both facilities expected to be completed in summer 2027 in time for the 2027-2028 school year.